Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 This section belongs in any honest guide to AI in HR.

 AI should not make final hiring decisions.
 AI can surface, sort, rank, and score.
-The decision to hire or reject a candidate should remain with a human who is accountable for it, who can consider context, and who can explain their reasoning.
+The decision to hire or reject should remain with a human who is accountable for it, who can consider context, and who can explain their reasoning.

 The most effective HR teams treat AI as a force multiplier for their people, not a replacement for judgment.